bao18/open_earth_map/README.md

  - Popular metrics and losses for training routines

 ### Compile full OpenEarthMap dataset
 To compile the full OpenEarthMap, the xBD dataset is needed.
-Please download both datasets, [OpenEarthMap](https://zenodo.org/record/7223446#.Y2Jj1OzP2Ak) and [xBD](https://xview2.org/dataset).
+Please download both datasets, [OpenEarthMap](https://zenodo.org/record/7223446#.Y2Jj1OzP2Ak) and [xBD](https://xview2.org/dataset) (the datasets from the xView-2 Challenge, PNG images).
 Then, run the following command:
 ```python
 python data/compile_xbd.py \
     --path_to_OpenEarthMap "folder where OpenEarthMap is located" \